 The seat of Vata is the colon.
 Problems in the lower part of the body (intestinal gas, bloating, lower back and hip pain, cramping, etc.) can all be signs of vitiated Vata.

-It is Vata dosha, which is comprised of air (think movement) and ether (space), that is responsible for racing thoughts and a pounding heart that create anxiety.
+It is Vata dosha, which is comprised of air (think movement) and ether (space), that is responsible for racing thoughts and a pounding heart that creates anxiety.

 There are so many wonderful things about Vata types.
 When balanced, they are creative, optimistic, joyful, forgiving, flexible, and full of enthusiasm.
 They thrive on change and love to discover and experience new things.
 It’s no coincidence that when school starts back up in the fall (Vata Season), people get excited about new projects, and creativity is in full bloom.